Find a Counselor

 Sabrina and Eric have been married since 1982 and enjoy spending time with their 3 boys, their wives and their 4 grandchildren.
 They have fond memories together of raising their children partly in Poland, which gives them a unique perspective of traveling, living abroad and how culture can impact a marriage.
 Sabrina and Eric consistently make time to go out on dates and continue fostering a healthy marriage, you’re likely to spot them dining at a local gluten-free restaurant.

-Bryan Lewellen, Oregon State Registered Associate
+Bryan Lewellen, Oregon Counselor Associate

 Marriage, Couple & Family, Individual Counseling